FyraLabs-Graveyard/wiki-old/guide.md

 ### Various Ways To Install An Executable In Linux

-Linux comes with a plethora of ways to install an executable
+Linux comes with a plethora of ways to install an executable.

 Broadly speaking, they can be either "contained", or use your system's pre-installed dependencies.